Davegdd/kNowLexP/README.md

 # kNowLexP (knowledge exploration with NLP)
-This is a Python module that I developed while conducting my own research about different topics on information sources in natural language.
+This is a Python module that I developed while conducting my own research about different topics on information sources that were in natural language.
 It contains several functions and classes that I have found useful to process and extract information mainly from PDF files.
 The module combines Spacy, Haystack and Huggingface models for things such as creating a knowledge graph, extracting related tables and figures, QA, etc.
 I intended it to just "get things done" as simply and straightforwardly as possible at the expense of tweaking and minor details.
 Some examples of what it can do and how below.